l4br13/alpine/readme.txt

 for any linux, you can directly remove the container dir.

-for android , you can remove directly alpine dir on home/../alpine
+for android , just execute uninstall.sh files.